-Pelosi's Spokesman Charges Trump Leaked Plans To Fly Commercially To Afghanistan
+Pelosi Spokesman: Trump Administration Leaked Plans To Fly Commercially To War Zone

 The back and forth between President Trump and House Speaker Nancy Pelosi, D-Calif., over the partial government shutdown escalated Friday, as Pelosi's office charged the White House leaked plans for a congressional delegation to fly commercially to Afghanistan.